Bayesian Inverse Problems with Heterogeneous Variance: Mildly ill-posed inverse problems with heterogeneous Gaussian noise

-\end{theorem} The theorem states that if the prior smoothness parameter $\alpha$ is chosen large enough, then using the empirical Bayes estimator of $\tau$ allows to achieve the optimal rate of contraction.
-Note that \cite{rousseauszabo} find similar conditions for the case $p=\gamma =0$, stating that for $\alpha < \beta -1/2$ the rate of contraction in such model is always suboptimal.
+The theorem states that if the prior smoothness parameter $\alpha$ is chosen large enough, then using the MMLE $\hat\tau$ allows us to achieve the optimal rate of contraction.
+If $p+\gamma=0$ and $\mu_0 \in H^\beta(A)$, the results coincide with those of \citet{SzaboEmpiricalBayes}.
+We have weakened the condition for convergence of $\hat\tau_\epsilon$ in probability and show that it converges to the ``oracle'' value of $\tau_\epsilon$.
+The additional condition $ \alpha \geq \beta/2 - 1/2 - p - \gamma$ arises only if $p+\gamma <0$ and comes from the saturation term.